Maria Martins (artist): Étant donnés

 Martins had an affair with the artist Marcel Duchamp, which lasted for several years from 1946 onwards, ending with her departure for Brazil in 1951 and with his 1954 marriage to his second wife Alexina Duchamp.
 In 2009, members of Martins's family released letters written by Duchamp and Martins that substantiated previous claims that Martins was indeed the model for the nude figure in Duchamp's final masterpiece, the Étant donnés, as opposed to his wife Teeny.
 It is now widely acknowledged that Martins was the model for the reclining nude torso in Duchamp's installation piece and that his wife Alexina (Teeny) served only as the model for the figure's arms.
+A book about her relationship with Duchamp, Impossible: The Love Affair between Marcel DuChamps & Maria Martins and the Artwork It Inspired by Francis M. Naumann, is forthcoming from Abbeville Press in 2026.

 On her return to Brazil in 1949, critics in Brazil did not favor her work, feeling it was non-traditional and too erotic.
 Martins helped to found the very first edition of the São Paulo Art Biennial.
 While in Brazil, she took part in the International Surrealist Exhibition in Paris 1959-1960, New York (1960–61) and São Paulo (1967).
 Martins leveraged her international connections to promote modern art in Brazil.
 She was a founding member of the Museum of Modern Art in Rio in 1952.
 Later in her life she returned to writing and published poetry and essays on Friedrich Nietzsche and China.